Freedom Camping Bylaw review 2024

 Frequently asked questions

-If f you have another question that hasn't already been answered, please use the online 'ask a question' tool below.
-We'll aim to publish an answer for everyone to see within 48 hours.
+If you have another question that hasn't already been answered, please use the online 'ask a question' tool below.
+We'll aim to publish an answer within 48 hours.

 Work is underway to develop a new Freedom Camping Bylaw for the Queenstown Lakes District.

-We are in the very early stages of developing the bylaw, so we have set up this page to share information and updates as we progress.
+We are developing a new bylaw and have set up this page to share information and updates as we progress.

 Background